Robust-Multi-Task Gradient Boosting: Introduction

+Collectively, these innovations enable \ac{R-MTGB} to bridge the gap arising from the lack of robust multi-task boosting methods capable of handling heterogeneous and outlier tasks.
+Traditional multi-task boosting frameworks, such as \ac{MTGB}, assume a uniform degree of relatedness among tasks and thus become vulnerable when confronted with unaligned tasks. \ac{R-MTGB} overcomes this limitation through an automatic outlier detection mechanism that assigns extreme, opposite weights to outlier and non-outlier tasks.
+This mechanism allows the model to automatically separate and adapt to heterogeneous task behaviors, reducing the disruptive influence of anomalous tasks while preserving the shared structure among related ones.
+Consequently, \ac{R-MTGB} provides a unified boosting framework that achieves robustness and interpretability without sacrificing predictive accuracy.

-The remainder of the paper is organized as follows.
-Section~\ref{sec:related_work} presents the related studies on \ac{MTL}, \ac{GB}, and multi-task boosting frameworks.
-Section~\ref{sec:method} outlines the methodology, including the mathematical foundation of the proposed approach.
-The experiments conducted and their detailed results are presented in Section~\ref{sec:experiments}.
-Finally, Section~\ref{sec:conclusions} provides a summary of the paper.
+The remainder of this paper is structured as follows.
+Section~\ref{sec:related_work} reviews prior studies on \ac{MTL}, \ac{GB}, and multi-task boosting frameworks, highlighting their limitations and comparing them with the proposed approach.
+Section~\ref{sec:method} introduces the developed methodology, including its mathematical foundations and theoretical analysis.
+Section~\ref{sec:experiments} presents the experiments conducted on both synthetic and real-world datasets, along with a detailed discussion of the results.
+Finally, Section~\ref{sec:conclusions} concludes the study with a summary of the key findings.